microsoft/AirSim/docs/logging.md

 4. If you are using SITL mode, please copy the log file that SITL produces when drone is armed.
 Please zip it and attach it to the issue.
-The SITL terminal will contain the path to the log file, it should look something like this ``.
+The SITL terminal will contain the path to the log file, it should look something like this `INFO  [logger] Opened log file: rootfs/fs/microsd/log/2017-03-27/20_02_49.ulg`.

 5. If you are using Pixhawk hardware in HIL mode, then please setthis parameter: SYS_LOGGER=1 using QGroundControl, then after the experiment, download the log file using QGroundControl